 Michael Tysver's father, Joel Tysver, said his son was treated at SHC Osborn Hospital, where he had surgery on his spinal cord.

 Joel Tysver said it's a miracle that Michael is alive.
 On a website dedicated to raising funds for the victims' families, Joel Tysver wrote the following statement.

 "A big thank you for all who have helped too.
 Every penny of whatever is collected will go to these young men and no one else.
 Cody's family will especially need the help as we continue to pray for his speedy recovery."

-Joel Tysver said his son was celebrating his 21st birthday Thursday night.
+Joel Tysver said his son was celebrating his 21st birthday the night of the crash.
 Joel Tysver also told CBS 5 News this isn't the first time a drunken driver has impacted their family.
 He said a couple of years ago, his son Michael was in a car with his uncle, and after dropping Michael off, the uncle was hit and killed by a drunken driver.

-This week, the Kansas men were in town to cheer on Kansas State University in Thursday night's Fiesta Bowl and were being taken back to their hotel from a downtown Scottsdale bar, Mark Clark said.
+The Kansas men were in town to cheer on Kansas State University at the Fiesta Bowl and were being taken back to their hotel from a downtown Scottsdale bar, Mark Clark said.
 Tavake said he was trying to turn left onto a road leading to their hotel and didn't see the Ford approaching from the rear, Mark Clark said.

 Police said the pedicab was properly equipped for night driving, including a light on the front and reflectors on the back, but that it was unusual for pedicabs to venture that far north of Old Town Scottsdale, a hot spot for late-night revelers.

-Many fans of the University of Oregon and Kansas State University Wildcats were in Scottsdale before and after Thursday night's Fiesta Bowl, won by the Ducks at University of Phoenix Stadium in Glendale.
+Many fans of the University of Oregon and Kansas State University Wildcats were in Scottsdale before and after the Fiesta Bowl, won by the Ducks at University of Phoenix Stadium in Glendale.